Chart Color Schemes

 Toronto - Awaba is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Toronto - Awaba, as assessed at the latest Census, comprised 84.2% houses and 15.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This contrasts with Non-Metro NSW's residential makeup of 89.7% houses and 10.3% other dwellings.
-Home ownership in Toronto - Awaba stood at 42.2%, with mortgaged properties accounting for 31.9% and rented dwellings making up the remaining 25.8%.
+The dwelling structure in Toronto - Awaba, as per the latest Census, consisted of 84.2% houses and 15.8% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
+In contrast, Non-Metro NSW had 89.7% houses and 10.2% other dwellings.
+Home ownership in Toronto - Awaba stood at 42.2%, with the rest of dwellings either mortgaged (31.9%) or rented (25.8%).
 The median monthly mortgage repayment in the area was $1,733, lower than Non-Metro NSW's average of $1,900.
-The median weekly rent figure in Toronto - Awaba was recorded at $340, compared to Non-Metro NSW's $380.
-Nationally, mortgage repayments in Toronto - Awaba were below the Australian average of $1,863, and rents were lower than the national figure of $375.
+The median weekly rent figure was recorded at $340, compared to Non-Metro NSW's $380.
+Nationally, Toronto - Awaba's mortgage repayments were below the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing